bretgeek/VibeJS/README.md

 # VibeJS
-* A small component based app library to build user interfaces.
+* A small component based library to build user interfaces and apps.

 ## Basic Usage